 Are you a composer or songwriter looking to improve?
-The article below was written by one of our expert Soundfly Mentors and inspired by a learning session he did recently with a student.
+The article was written by an expert Soundfly Mentors and inspired by a recent student session.
 If you’re looking for similar support, tell us more about yourself and we can find a mentor for you.

 One of the most frustrating positions to be in as a composer is when you’ve written a solid melody that you’re extremely proud of, accompanied by a chord progression that really excites you, but then you have no idea where to go next.